Milène Guermont: Career

-In 2020, she becomes an Eisenhower Fellow (she is the only French one and the only artist) in a worldwide competition that identifies 25 women leaders.
-She receives the Marcia & Hap Wagner Award in legacy to the American engineer and philanthropist.
+In 2020, she became an Eisenhower Fellow in a worldwide competition that identified 25 women leaders.
+She received the Marcia & Hap Wagner Award in honor of the American engineer and philanthropist.

-In 2020, 80 companies of French Excellency are federated to create a habitable total artwork in the neighborhood of New Athens in Paris.
-It questions the notion of immersive arts.
-This habitable sculpture requires a lot of research and development: Milène designs everything from the parquet to the chandelier.
-She revisits ancient handcraftsmanship and new technologies.
-She creates a concept of an alphabet made of "art-objects" than can be expanded beyond the walls of the site in Paris.
+In 2020, 80 companies of French Excellence were federated to create a habitable total artwork in the neighborhood of New Athens in Paris.
+It questioned the notion of immersive arts.
+She created the concept of an alphabet made of "art-objects" that can be expanded beyond the walls of the site in Paris.

-In 2021, her monument-artwork made of ultra-high performance fiber-reinforced concrete BALANCE is installed at Père Lachaise Cemetery next to the sculpture of Balzac.
-She also receives the Projects Woman of the Year trophy of Trophées des Femmes de l'Industrie, the Hap & Maria Wagner Award from Robert Gates in Philadelphia, and the "Monograph Collection" art grant from ADAGP.
-One of her PLANETS is exhibited at the Fine Arts Museum of Laval and her first textile sculptures are exhibited in the inhabitable total artwork by Gio Ponti in dialogue with some furniture by Piero Fornasetti and drawings by Camille Henrot.
+In 2021, her monument-artwork, made of ultra-high-performance fiber-reinforced concrete, BALANCE was installed at Père Lachaise Cemetery next to the sculpture of Balzac.
+She also received the Projects Woman of the Year trophy of Trophées des Femmes de l'Industrie, the Hap & Maria Wagner Award from Robert Gates in Philadelphia, and the "Monograph Collection" art grant from ADAGP.
+One of her PLANETS was exhibited at the Fine Arts Museum of Laval.
+Her first textile sculptures were exhibited in the inhabitable total artwork by Gio Ponti in dialogue with some furniture by Piero Fornasetti and drawings by Camille Henrot.

-In 2022, she has an artistic residency at the Invisible Dogs Art Center in Brooklyn and gives her first lecture in an Ivy League school, Columbia University.
+In 2022, she had an artistic residency at The Invisible Dog Art Center in Brooklyn and gave her first lecture at an Ivy League school, Columbia University.

-In 2023, Milène has a solo show at the Villa du Temps retrouvé museum; in particular her MADELEINE FONDANTE dialogues with a sculpture by Auguste Rodin.
-She is exhibited in the show JOY curated by Paul Ardenne at the Guillaume gallery in Paris.
-She also receives a grant from ADAGP in partnership with ARTE Studio for a video portrait.
+In 2023, Milène had a solo show at the Villa du Temps Retrouvé museum; in particular her MADELEINE FONDANTE dialogues with a sculpture by Auguste Rodin.
+She exhibited at the show JOY curated by Paul Ardenne at the Guillaume Gallery in Paris.
+She also received a grant from ADAGP in partnership with ARTE Studio for a video portrait.

-In 2024, by decree of the President of France and promotion of the Prime Minister, Milène Guermont is named to the rank of Knight of the National Order of Merit.
-At the Palais de Tokyo museum, in the presence of the Minister of Culture of France, she is distinguished as 1 of the 100 women of culture of the year who speak French all around the world ("100 Femmes de Culture") with Katherine Elizabeth Fleming and Charlotte Gainsbourg.
+In 2024, by decree of the President of France, at the instigation of the prime minister, Guermont was made a Knight of the National Order of Merit.
+She was distinguished as one of the 100 French-speaking women of culture of the year ("100 Femmes de Culture"), with Katherine Elizabeth Fleming and Charlotte Gainsbourg.

-Her inhabitable total artwork MAISON GUERMONT is finalized and opens during artistic performances called IMMERSIONS.

-In 2025, her first monograph, recipient of the Collection Monographie grant from ADAGP, is launched.

 Representation / Jury

-Milène Guermont represents FEMMES INGENIEURES (Women Engineers) and IESF at international institutions such as WFEO since 2017.
+Since 2017, Guermont has represented women engineers and French engineers and scientists (IESF) at international institutions such as WFEO.

-Milène is a member of numerous juries, like that for the diploma of l'École spéciale d'architecture, the artistic competition "Art et Sciences" at the Sorbonne, Ecoles d'Art Américaines de Fontainebleau, LVMH and the World Architecture Festival.
+Guermont is a member of numerous juries, such as that granting the diploma of l'École spéciale d'architecture, the artistic competition "Art et Sciences" at the Sorbonne, Ecoles d'Art Américaines de Fontainebleau, LVMH, and the World Architecture Festival.